NOMADIC BACKPACKER

 I was ill-prepared.
 I had assumed the border would have been hassle-free.
 But it wasn't.

 Tough rules had been introduced for a variety of reasons.
-The migrants coming up from all countries to the south, especially from Venezuela meant the authorities were reluctant to be giving away the 180 days willy-nilly.
+The migrants coming up from all countries to the south, especially from Venezuela, meant the authorities were reluctant to give away the 180 days willy-nilly.

 Whereas the migrants give nothing to the countries they pass through, except more trash which they lob out the bus windows and piss in the street, tourists like me spend money.